awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_gs.md

 Complete the following preliminary tasks to configure integration with CloudWatch\.
 These tasks apply to all methods for configuring instances to send logs, events, and performance counters to CloudWatch\.

 **Important**
-The unified CloudWatch Agent has replaced the SSM Agent as the tool for sending log data to Amazon CloudWatch Logs\.
-Support for using the SSM Agent to send log data will be deprecated in the near future\.
+The unified CloudWatch Agent has replaced SSM Agent as the tool for sending log data to Amazon CloudWatch Logs\.
+Support for using SSM Agent to send log data will be deprecated in the near future\.
 We recommend that you begin using the unified CloudWatch Agent for your log collection processes as soon as possible\.
 For more information, see the following topics:
-[Send Logs to CloudWatch Logs \(CloudWatch Agent\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-agent.html) in the *AWS Systems Manager User Guide*
+[Sending Logs to CloudWatch Logs \(CloudWatch agent\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-agent.html) in the *AWS Systems Manager User Guide*
 [ Migrate Windows Server Instance Log Collection to the CloudWatch Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-agent.html#monitoring-cloudwatch-agent-migrate) in the *AWS Systems Manager User Guide*
 [Collect Metrics from Amazon Elastic Compute Cloud Instances and On\-Premises Servers with the CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *Amazon CloudWatch User Guide*